GitTools/GitVersion/Docs/index.md

 This influences many of the decisions GitVersion has made, please read and understand this page as it will help you start using GitVersion effectively!

 ## Assumptions/Rules
-### You tag releases when you release, not before
-GitVersion assumes that tags are used to *tag a release* and not used to build a release.

-This means that the version is calculated pre-emptively, if you currently tag, build then release that tag then GitVersion will probably not work for you.

 ### Tags override other rules
 If a commit is tagged, then GitVersion will *always* use that version over any calculated versions.
 This is so if you rebuild a tag then the same version will be produced.